Having an estate plan, with a well crafted Will at its core, is a must for anyone holding assets.

 - If a life insurance policy is created or changed.

-If you would like advice about drafting a Will, please call us and speak to our Sydney based Wills & Estate lawyer Dougal Geddes on 9232 8033.
+If you would like advice about drafting a Will, please call us and speak to our Sydney based Wills & Estate lawyers on 9232 8033.